ibstokke/EnergyNow23/readme.md

 ### Assumptions:
 - Fixed operating cost of a power plant.
 This value does not vary between the operation modes and therefore is not considered for calculations​
 - Reservoir is constant for the year​.
 No inflow/losses.
-- Using datasets from the past: possible to use simulations about the  future prices​
+- Using datasets from the past: It is however possible to run the application on forecasts.
 - No inflation

 Operating Capacity P can be freely choosen between P<sub>min</sub> < P < P<sub>max</sub> with resolution of 1MW: